HL7/phd/input/pagecontent/ProfileConsumers.md

     Input is welcome.
 </blockquote>

+#### Identifier
+To prevent data duplication during uploads, and enable use of conditional create transactions, identifiers are provided for the Observations described in this IG.
+No additional meaning is associated with those identifiers.
+Other systems may add further identifiers.

+<a id="numerics"></a>

 ### Measurement Status
 In normal situations PHD reported Observation resources have a `Observation.status` element set to "final".
 However, every real device is going to experience challenges at some time.
 These challenges can interfere with the measurement and therefore need to be reported.
 One could argue that measurements with errors should not be delivered, but in a scenario where the PHG might be headless and one is happy that the patient can even take the measurement, it may be important to know that the measurement attempt was made.
 Therefore this IG supports a PHG to report any measurement it receives from a PHD including error states and let downstream consumers address it.